LHON Awareness Day banner! Saturday 19 September

 2021: The Importance of Technology for LHON Patients

-LHON Awareness Day logo - Thursday, 19 September
+LHON Awareness Day logo - Saturday, 19 September

 2020: One Condition Many Stories

-LHON Awareness Day logo - Thursday, 19 September
+LHON Awareness Day logo - Saturday, 19 September

 Jo de Bry from IMP hosts 10 different people affected by LHON as they share their stories of diagnosis and day to day life with the condition.